LINKS

 Overview of Ojibway Prairie Complex

-Located in Windsor, Ontario, Canada, Ojibway Prairie Complex is a collection of five closely situated natural areas within a 10 minute drive from downtown.
-The Department of Parks & Recreation's Ojibway Nature Centre administers three of these areas.
-Ojibway Park, Tallgrass Prairie Heritage Park and Black Oak Heritage Park, for a total of approximately 127 hectares (315 acres).
-The nearby Ontario Prairie Provincial Nature Reserve, owned by the Ontario Ministry of Natural Resources, adds more than 105 hectares (230 acres) of additional prairie and savanna.
-The total area is continually growing as the City of Windsor and the Ministry of Natural Resources acquire more land for protection.
-Rounding out the complex is the 117 hectare (289 acre) Spring Garden Natural Area.
-Collectively these sites are designated as the Ojibway Prairie Remnants Area of Natural and Scientific Interest (ANSI).
+Located in Windsor, Ontario, Canada, Ojibway Prairie Complex is a collection of six closely situated natural areas within a 10 minute drive from downtown.
+The Department of Parks & Recreation's Ojibway Nature Centre administers five of these areas.
+Ojibway Park, Tallgrass Prairie Heritage Park, Black Oak Heritage Park, Spring Garden Natural Area, and Oakwood Natural Area for a total of approximately 260 hectares.
+The majority of these sites are designated as the Ojibway Prairie Remnants Area of Natural and Scientific Interest (ANSI).
+The nearby Ojibway Prairie Provincial Nature Reserve, owned by Ontario Parks, adds more than 105 hectares of additional prairie and savanna.
+The total area is continually growing as the City of Windsor and Ontario Parks acquire more land for protection.

 ![]() Back to the top! |